elioamicarelli/peacekeeping_operations_corpus/README.md

 - Please notice that this repository may contain reports that are not using the latest updated version of the corpus.

-- The corpus last update date is June 2020.
+- The last update of the shared data is June 2020.

 Useful resources: